baijum/service-binding-documentation/docs/exposing-binding-data/adding-annotation.md

 # Adding Binding Metadata as Annotations

-Many services, especially initially, will not be Provisioned Service-compliant.
+Many services, are not Provisioned Service-compliant.
-These services will expose the appropriate binding information, but not in the way that the specification or applications expect.
-Users should have a way of describing a mapping from existing data associated with arbitrary resources and CRDs to a representation of a binding Secret.
+These services are still exposing the appropriate binding information, but not in the way that the specification and Service Binding operator expect.
+As a result, you'll need to manually alter the backing services' custom resources and CRDs by adding annotations to create a corresponding mapping with the connectivity values (and binding metadata).

+, Secret generation needs
+to support the following behaviors:

-To handle the majority of existing resources and CRDs, Secret generation needs to support the following behaviors:
+To handle the scenarios of mapping and extracting the binding metadata, Service Binding Operator provides the ability to extract the values from the backing service resources and CRDs, in the following way:

 1. Extract a string from a resource
-2. Extract an entire ConfigMap/Secret refrenced from a resource
+2. Extract an entire ConfigMap/Secret referenced from a resource
-3. Extract a specific entry in a ConfigMap/Secret referenced from a resource
+3. Extract a specific entry from a ConfigMap/Secret referenced from a resource
 4. Extract entries from a collection of objects, mapping keys and values from entries in a ConfigMap/Secret referenced from a resource
 5. Extract a collection of specific entry values in a resource's collection of